COmbinatorial PEptide POoling Design for TCR specificity

 During simulation step, copepodTCR simulates results of the experiment for any possible epitope of the provided length and returns a table with every possible epitope and all pools where this epitope is present.

-Simulation table without drop-outs looks as follows:
+Simulation table looks as follows:

 • Peptide — peptide sequence